-Hawaii officially restarted travel back in mid-October.
-But months later, getting in isn’t as easy as you may hope.
+Hawaii’s travel ban ended in the fall of 2020, and officially restarted travel back in mid-October.
+But months later, getting in isn’t as easy as it once was – and the rules are continually changing.

-Hawaii ditched its mandatory quarantine for travelers so long as they present a recent negative COVID-19 test – welcome news for anyone hoping to return to the islands.
+Hawaii has stopped making all travelers quarantine upon arrival so long as they present a recent negative COVID-19 test – welcome news for anyone hoping to return to the islands.
 But scan through Hawaii travel restrictions at the Hawaii State Department of Health regulations, and working out exactly what will be required to enter isn’t easy.
-Worse yet, the restrictions continue to change, with increasing restrictions for inter-island travel and caveats about getting a test.

 Looking for cheap flights to Hawaii?
-Join Thrifty Traveler Premium, where we’ve found round-trip flights to Hawaii under $200 through 2021!
+Try Thrifty Traveler Premium for just $5.99 a month – we’ve sent members round-trip flights to Hawaii under $200 through 2021!

-Hawaii is now allowing travelers to come to the state and skip a 10-day quarantine if they present a negative COVID-19 test.
+However, Hawaii is allowing travelers who come to the state and skip a 10-day quarantine if they present a negative COVID-19 test.
 But not just any COVID-19 test will do.

-The COVID-19 test must be an FDA approved NAAT test from a CLIA approved laboratory taken no more than 72 hours prior to your final flight to Hawaii.
+The COVID-19 test must be an FDA-approved NAAT test from a CLIA approved laboratory taken no more than 72 hours prior to your final flight to Hawaii.
+More importantly, it has to be from one of Hawaii’s approved testing partners.

 But that’s not all: Results also must be uploaded to Hawaii’s Safe Travels account prior to departure.
 That’s a change, as Hawaii previously allowed travelers who hadn’t received a test result yet to fly to Hawaii and quarantine upon arrival until the results come in.
 Now, they’ll be required to quarantine for 10 days – or may even be denied boarding.